gregzb/MKS22X-ScreamingGame/README.md

 ### 5/23/2019
   * Added a few methods to begin making raycasting work -Greg

+### 5/29/2019
+  * Researched how to isolate pitch from the frequency bands -Emma
+  * Added several methods for using raycasting for collision -Greg

 # Authors
   * Greg Zborovsky
   * Emma Choi